 The staff continues to operate and maintain the district's six recreation areas that offer swimming, fishing, and other water-based recreation, camping, picnicking, trails, golf, archery, and educational opportunities.
 The current list of recreation areas includes Bruning Dam, Buckley Creek, Liberty Cove, Lone Star, Prairie Lake, and Roseland Lake Recreation Areas.
+Small game hunting is allowed at Bruning Dam, Liberty Cove, and Roseland Lake.
 The district also provides support to the Village of Ayr for the operation of the Crystal Lake Recreation Area near Ayr, Nebraska.